riccabolla/PCNE_paper_script/README.md

 # PCNE workflow
-Tutorial to reproduce data presented in the paper: [PCNE: a tool to estimate plasmid copy number](). <br>
+Tutorial to reproduce data presented in the paper: [PCNE: a tool for plasmid copy number estimation](). <br>

 ## Requirements
 All the required files (reads, assemblies ...) are available here: https://doi.org/10.5281/zenodo.17550873